LibFewShot: A Comprehensive Library for Few-shot Learning: Experimental Results and Discussions

 \subsection{Reproduction Results}

 To validate the correctness of our re-implementation, we adopt the original settings of these methods and re-implement them with LibFewShot.
-Our re-implemented results and their reported results on \textit{mini}ImageNet are shown in Table~\ref{Table1}.
-Importantly, the original implementation details and tricks are also listed in detail, which can intuitively show the differences on the implementation.
-We can observe that: (1) fine-tuning based methods, especially RFS-distill~\cite{TianWKTI20_RFS} and SKD-GEN1~\cite{rajasegaran2020self_SKD}, indeed obtain the state-of-the-art results, but they usually employ a much deeper backbone and much more tricks than other methods; (2) both KD and SS can significantly boost the performance; (3) when using additional pre-training, MTL~\cite{sun2019meta} and CAN~\cite{hou2019cross} can achieve much better results.
-Notably, CAN consistently outperforms RFS-simple no matter the officially reported results nor our re-implemented results on the 1-shot setting, \textit{which shows great potential of the paradigm of pre-training $+$ meta-training}.
+Our re-implemented results and their originally reported results on \textit{mini}ImageNet are shown in Table~\ref{Table1}.
+Importantly, the original implementation details and tricks are also listed in detail, which can intuitively show the differences between different FSL methods on the implementation.

+From Table~\ref{Table1}, we can observe that: (1) different FSL methods employ different backbones, especially the early meta- and metric-learning based methods only use a shallow backbone of Conv64F, making the comparison between different methods of using different backbones somewhat unfair; (2) non-episodic based methods, especially RFS~\cite{TianWKTI20_RFS} and SKD~\cite{rajasegaran2020self_SKD}, indeed obtain the state-of-the-art results, but they employ a much deeper backbone and much more tricks than other methods; (3) both knowledge distillation (KD) and self-supervision (SS) can significantly boost the performance; (4) when using additional pre-training or global classification with global labels, MTL~\cite{sun2019meta}, CAN~\cite{hou2019cross} and RENet~\cite{kang2021renet} can achieve much better results.
+Notably, RENet consistently outperforms RFS-simple and RFS-distill no matter the officially reported results or our re-implemented results in both the 1-shot and 5-shot settings, \textit{which shows great potential of the paradigm of pre-training $+$ meta-training}.